garybgenett/garybgenett.net/projects/gary-os/index.md

 Add `ssid_scan=1` to `/etc/wpa_supplicant/wpa_supplicant.conf`
 `rc-update add wpa_supplicant default ; rc`

-get rid of "networkmanager" and "nmcli" commands; use "iwconfig/iwlist" instead WORK
+get rid of "networkmanager" and "nmcli" commands; use "iwconfig/iwlist" instead... nmtui?

+(ha! all the below text is actually starting to look pretty good... maybe just test it once more...)
+WORK

   * `dhcpcd eth0`